iorate/nonsugar/README.md

     // Read the subcommands.
     if (opts.has<'H'>()) {
-        // For subcommands, get() returns the option map of the subcommand. auto const helloOpts = opts.get<'H'>();
+        // For a subcommand, get() returns the option map of the subcommand. auto const helloOpts = opts.get<'H'>();
         auto const name = helloOpts.get<'n'>();
         std::cout << "Hello, " << name << "!\n";